 Most Popular Fields of Study

-Coastal Carolina University has a selective admissions policy and screens students based on a variety of factors.
+There is a selective admissions policy and potential students are screened on a variety of factors.
 Students applying to the college should submit high school transcripts and standardized test scores.
 The university also takes recommendations and documentation of participation in civic and other organizations into consideration.
 Students applying to the college should have a full high school college preparatory curriculum as outlined by the state of South Carolina under their belts, or have completed remediation at a community college.

 The majority of students admitted to Coastal Carolina University had a high school GPA of 2.9 or higher.
 The average SAT score was 920 or higher, the average ACT was 24 or higher.